JSON and GeoJSON

 ]

-This is a simple JSON array containing structured data about cities.
-Each item in the array is a JSON object with three fields:
+This is a simple JSON array with structured data about cities.
+Each item in the array is a JSON object with five fields:

-"longitude" and "latitude: the city's longitude and latitude in separate properties (number).
+longitude and latitude: longitude and latitude of the city in separate properties (number)

 What the table would look like after upload